-International students, please visit the program availability for international students page for more information.
+International students, please visit the Program Availability for International Students page for more information.

-Full-Time Program Search Criteria Definitions:
+Full-Time Program Availability:

-Apprenticeship - An apprenticeship is a form of job training that enables you to learn by doing.
+Apprenticeship: A form of job training that enables you to learn by doing.
 As an apprentice you work under the supervision of a person skilled in the job you wish to learn.
 That individual teaches you how to do the work.
 As part of all apprenticeships, there is an in-school educational component.

-Distance – George Brown College has students from all over the world studying with us online through distance education.
+Distance: George Brown College has students from all over the world studying with us online through distance education.

-Postgraduate – Building on knowledge and experience gained through previous postsecondary study, postgraduate certificates require a university degree or diploma for admission.
+Postgraduate: Building on knowledge and experience gained through previous post-secondary study, postgraduate certificates require a university degree or diploma for admission.